Contribution guidelines

 git push origin <target branch>

-If the pull request has been opened for the fedora-38 branch, then you also need to check if the same change should go to the master branch in another PR.
+If the pull request has been opened for the fedora-38 branch, then you also need to check if the same change should go to the main branch in another PR.

 Pure community features